× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Destroying an Enchant

 Non-artifact enchants are not particularly more durable than regular items, unless the nature of their enchantment implies otherwise, such as with certain armors.
 Should an enchant be broken or damaged, it will continue to function as intended, unless the damage was catastrophic.
-For artifacts, although they are more difficult to destroy, it is not impossible; to destroy them, one need only assail the item with overwhelming force and power, such as tossing it in an active volcano, smashing it with extreme force repeatedly, or assault it with a variety of powerful and destructive spells.
+For artifacts, although they are more difficult to destroy, it is not impossible; to destroy them, one need only assail the item with overwhelming force and power, such as tossing it into an active volcano, smashing it with extreme force repeatedly, or assault it with a variety of powerful and destructive spells.

 Arcane Items